yihanglim/KeyLoggerApi/README.md

 ### Key Logging

 The program will log the user input from the local IP Address http://192.168.4.1.
 The program will ping the IP address and return a string if there is any key input.
+The program use HTTP class instance and acts as a session to send HTTP requests.
+An HttpClient instance is a collection of settings applied to all requests executed by that instance

 This program utilise Hangfire library to ping the IP Address on a 15 seconds interval to check if there is any new key input.
 When user press the Start Logging button, the program will create a recurring job with Hangfire to run the key loggin function on a interval until the program is turned off or stopeed by the user.
 To check the job status, user can navigate to the Hangfire dashboard through the following link. https://localhost:44399/hangfire.
 Please change the port number accordingly.

-Before saving data to the database, the data will be scanned through with the Word List retireve from the database.
+Before saving data to the database, the data will be scanned through with the Word List retrieve from the database.
 Once a matching word is found, the word will be recorded as sensitive word and saved into the detected word table.
 The scanning code is using Linq method ( wordList.Where(x => data.Contains(x)).ToList(); ) to match the word and store in a List.
 Then the list will be saved into the DetectedWord database.

 Once the data is saved, the program will call the IP http://192.168.4.1/clear to clear the recorded data to have a clean page to record new data.